MicrosoftDocs/dynamics-365-ai/ai-docs/sales/work-predictive-lead-scoring.md

 ## Understand lead scoring widget

-In forms, you can use the Lead score widget to see the top positive and negative reasons that are influencing the score.
+In forms, you can use the lead score widget displays the top positive and negative reasons that influence the score.
 These reasons come from the lead attributes and attributes from related entities.
-This helps you to analyze and work on the lead to improve the score and convert it into a possible opportunity.
-The following image shows a typical **Lead score** widget, which lists the reasons that are influencing the lead score.
+The reasons help you to analyze and work on the lead to improve the score and convert the lead into a possible opportunity.
+The following image shows a typical **Lead score** widget.

 > [!div class="mx-imgBorder"]
 > ![Predictive lead score widget](media/predictive-lead-scoring-widget.png "Predictive lead score widget")